 This article was automatically translated from the original Turkish version.

-As I grow older, I am astonished by how quickly time passes.
+As I grow older, I marvel at how quickly time passes.

 As children, we would leave home in the morning and go to school.

-Even after the last class ended, we continued playing outside.
+Even after school ended, we continued playing in the streets.

 Yet the day never seemed to end.